Combined authorities and combined county authorities: 2023–24 (Sunak ministry)

-English Devolution and Community Empowerment Bill (2025)
+In his 2024 budget, Hunt said that soon to be established North East mayoral CA would have its own trailblazer deal.
+In return, CAs and CCAs would face greater oversight, including quarterly scrutiny sessions by new committees of local MPs.

+2024–26 (Starmer ministry)

-In December 2024 the Starmer ministry published a white paper which is expected to lead to the creation of further combined authorities.
-However it was envisaged that the combined authorities, combined county authorities, and the Greater London Authority, would all be redesignated as "strategic authorities", which would have competence over transport and local infrastructure, skills and employment support, housing and strategic planning, economic development and regeneration, environment and climate change, health, wellbeing and public service reform, and public safety.
-It is expected that eventually strategic authorities would cover the whole of England.
-As a first step to this goal four further combined authority deals were approved in February 2025.
-These are listed below.
+In December 2024 the Starmer ministry published a white paper which is expected to lead to the creation of further CAs and CCAs.
+This led to the English Devolution and Community Empowerment Act 2026 which enables CAs, CCAs, and the Greater London Authority to all be designated as strategic authorities.
+These authorities would have competence over transport and local infrastructure, skills and employment support, housing and strategic planning, economic development and regeneration, environment and climate change, health, wellbeing and public service reform, and public safety.
+It is expected that eventually strategic authorities will cover the whole of England.
+As a first step to this goal, four further CAs and CCAs were established in February 2025.